EllaLi86/recipes_ratings_project/README.md

 - **Significance Level:** α = 0.05

-I performed a permutation test with 5000 simulations in order to generate an empirical distribution of the test statisic under the null hypothesis.
+I performed a permutation test with 5000 simulations in order to generate an empirical distribution of the test statistic under the null hypothesis.
 The plot below shows the observed difference against the empirical distribution of differences from the permutation tests.

 <iframe
   src="assets/hypothesis_test.html"